niden-net/blog.longhaircareforums.com/_posts/2007-11-01-congratulations-to-november-2007-feature-of-the-month-dlewis.md

 ## Do you take any supplements?
 If so, what are they?

-I don’t take any supplements.
+I don't take any supplements.
 I try to eat somewhat healthy by including lots of fruits, vegetables, beans, fish and water into my diet.

 ## Currently, how long is your hair and what is your hair type?

 My hair is layered and is mostly below BSL with the shortest being a APL.
-(I’m hoping for MBL really soon) I think my hair type is mostly 3c with 4a at the crown.
+(I'm hoping for MBL really soon) I think my hair type is mostly 3c with 4a at the crown.
 My hair is medium thick and wavy.
 Color is reddish, brown, and gray.

 ## What are the things that you feel have helped you the most in achieving and maintaining your hair length?

 * Keeping my hair moisturized
 * Protective styling which includes buns, braids and frenchrolls.
 * Stretching relaxers to every 1" of new growth, any longer causes breakage for me.
-* Detangle my hair when it’s soaking wet or saturated with conditioner.
+* Detangle my hair when it's soaking wet or saturated with conditioner.
 * Weekly deep conditioning
 * Clipping ends when needed (mostly every other month)
-* Quality hair accessories that don’t cause breakage or too much tension on the hair (Flexi8 and Ficcare are my favorites)
+* Quality hair accessories that don't cause breakage or too much tension on the hair (Flexi8 and Ficcare are my favorites)
 * Sticking with the two regimens mentioned above
 * Minimum heat (I use indirect heat when I rollerset but I flat iron a couple of times a year)
 * AND the love and support from my family and my beloved LHCF family.